 - Do a good deed for someone.
 (Studies show doing something good for someone else raises the level of “feel good” hormones for the doer.)

 - Soak in a warm bubble bath.

-Sleep deprivation has been linked to an increase of belly fat, and that increased visceral fat.
+Sleep deprivation has been linked to an increase in belly fat, and that increases visceral fat.
 Cortisol also plays a role here, but studies show there are other hormones involved that increase hunger and encourage fat storage when we are sleep deprived.

 To avoid the effects of visceral fat, it is imperative you get enough quality sleep.
 Here are some easy tips to help you do that.